Aryan-Parashar/Portfolio/README.md

 ### Mastercard Inc.
 - At Mastercard, I served as a Phishing Threat Intelligence Analyst, implementing targeted training courses and procedures to mitigate phishing attacks and enhance overall security posture.

+### Shadowfox Ltd.
+- As a VAPT professional, I performed Web Application vulnerability assessment and identify vulnerabilities, uncovered hidden directories with DirBuster and Gobuster, and intercepted network traffic with Wireshark to extract plaintext credentials.
+Decrypted Veracrypt-encrypted files by cracking the password hash and identified the entry point of a Veracrypt executable with PE Explorer.
+Additionally, created a payload with Metasploit to establish a reverse shell connection from a Windows 10 virtual machine, conducted a deauthentication attack, captured the WPA handshake, and cracked the Wi-Fi password using Aircrack-ng.
+Documentation work included preparing VAPT report following OffSec's Template.

 ## Education 📚

-- Bachelor of Technology in Computer Science Engineering, specializing in Cybersecurity and Blockchain Technology, RGPV, Bhopal
+- Bachelor of Technology in Computer Science Engineering, specializing in Cybersecurity and Blockchain Technology, under Rajiv Gandhi Technical University, Bhopal.
-- IBM, Cisco & (ISC)2 Certified Cyber Security Analyst
+- AISSE and AISSCE, under CBSE.

 ## Skills 🛡️